SkBlaz/tax2vec/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
+What things you need to install the software and how to install them follows next.
 Generic install:

 ```
 pip install -r requirements.txt